benbraou/flex-layout-wiki/ngClass-API.md

 </some-element>
 ```

+#### Merging Classes

-Note that the default classes (specified by `class=""` and `ngClass="..."` will be preserved for other activations and merged those extra classes UNLESS the breakpoint has specified that a default class should be removed:
+Note that the default classes (specified by `class=""` and `ngClass="..."` will be preserved (and merged) into other activation class lists UNLESS the breakpoint has specified that a default class should be removed:

 Below the class === "first" used all mediaQuery activations **except** for 'xs' (mobile) where it is explicitly removed;